chrisntr/MonoMobile.Extensions/Details.md

 platform-specific code needed to perform common tasks in multiplatform apps, making development simpler and faster.

+Xamarin.Mobile is currently a preview release and is subject to API changes.
+Current known issues:

+ - Windows Phone 7.1 version of the library requires the Visual Studio Async CTP (http://www.microsoft.com/en-us/download/details.aspx?id=9983).
+ As this CTP installs to a user-specific directory, you'll likely need to correct references to this library in the samples to use them.
+ - On Android, Tasks returned from MediaPicker may fail to fire if the holding Activity is killed.

 ## Examples

 To access the address book: